-Autumn 2023: Direct to Major Transfer Admissions Program for the Physics major
+Direct to Major Transfer Admissions Program

 - Applicants should have completed the first two quarters or first semester of a year-long introductory series in both physics and calculus, and either be enrolled in or have completed the final quarter or semester for both.
-If the applicant is enrolled in college in Spring 2023, they should be taking at least one math or physics course.
+If the applicant is enrolled in college in Spring, they should be taking at least one math or physics course.

 - Current graduation plan listing courses needed to graduate with a Physics Degree and when you intend to take them (https://phys.washington.edu/physics-bs-degree-requirements)

-- A Personal Statement that is separate from your submitted UW application.
+- A personal statement that is separate from your submitted UW application.
 Include any relevant information from your UW application in the Physics major application.
 Departments do not have access to the information submitted in the UW application.

 Our Application Requirements, including the personal statement prompt can be found on our website (https://phys.washington.edu/admissions).
 See below for information on making an appointment with Physics Student Services to discuss the major and your graduation plan.